Teaching Students with Sensory and Physical Impairments CPD Course

 The course is best situated for teachers working in inclusive environment and needs hands on support to how to deal with students with sensory or physical impairments.

-This valuable resource shows teachers how they can teach in a highly effective manner that will foster the independence of students with visual and hearing impairments in the general education classroom.
+This valuable resource shows teachers how they can teach in a highly effective manner that will foster the independence of students with visual and hearing impairments in a mainstream classroom.

 Participants are required to complete an online quiz at the end of the course